A Family Christmas

 "I'm trying to get around everyone to explain things, but it hasn't been easy."

 Jon slowly moved back in his chair.
 Dave was going to talk about the memorial and he was the last person Dave had got around to seeing.
-He was always the last person the Kirkpatrick family, or what was left of them, thought about.
+He was always the last person the Kirkpatrick family thought about, or what was left of them.

 "I wanted to tell everyone face-to-face why I won’t be having a memorial," Dave said.